 Andrea Eppolito’s Top Tips on Creating Social Media Content with Confidence

-Social media is a great tool you can use to promote your wedding business (alongside your Storefronts on The Knot and WeddingWire, of course!), so knowing what, when, and how to post is paramount.
-But, if you’re not used to creating engaging business content, social media can feel daunting.
-Luckily, Andrea Eppolito, a WeddingPro Educator and luxury wedding planner, has a lot of great advice on how you can post to social with confidence.
+Social media is an excellent tool for promoting your wedding business (alongside your Storefronts on The Knot and WeddingWire, of course!), so knowing what, when and how to post is paramount.
+But if you’re not used to creating engaging business content, social media can feel daunting.
+Luckily, Andrea Eppolito, a WeddingPro Educator and luxury wedding planner, has plenty of great advice on how to post to social media with confidence.

 In our latest virtual conversation, Content Is Key: Creation and Distribution That Converts, Andrea broke down how she approaches content creation, builds out a posting calendar and distributes her content to get the most authentic engagement possible.
 Though we highly recommend that you watch the webinar, if you don’t have time to watch the full session today, that’s no problem.
 We put together a quick guide of the four major takeaways.
 Read more below!